thereallda/R-plotArchive/README.md

-# Plot Archive
+# R Plot Archive

-This repo contains the common plots in `ggplot2` style.
+The basic and advanced plot in R language.